 How will you take away your learnings and integrate them into your work?

 Being part of the IFM gives me a new toolkit in this systems approach to health.
-I will be able to use this knowledge to clearly show my clients their symptoms and how these impact their health (long and short term) and how these cascade and create other health problems, when not dealt with properly.
+I will be able to use this knowledge to clearly show my clients their symptoms.
+Also how these impact their health (long and short term) and how this cascades and create other health problems, when not dealt with properly.

-There have always been many dietary options that I can offer to my clients, but this provides me with additional resources to further support my patients and help them understand what we are doing and why certain diets might be implemented for a time.
+There have always been many dietary options that I can offer to my clients.
+But this provides me with additional resources to further support my patients.
+It helps them understand what we are doing and why certain diets might be implemented for a time.

-I now have access to lab testing to help diagnose more difficult symptoms and problems and this is another great tool when needing to design a very specific program.
-All of these methods allow me to integrate a nutritional program to relieve symptoms and create a better understanding of their own body and improve overall health.
+I now have access to lab testing to help diagnose more difficult symptoms and problems.
+This is another great tool when needing to design a very specific program.
+All of these methods allow me to integrate a nutritional program to relieve symptoms.
+For my clients, I believe it is important to create a better understanding of what is happening in their body and how to improve overall health.

 What would you say to someone who is interested in finding out more?